 Seems too good to be true?
 Let me tell you my story.

-Is it a matter of pure luck?
+Is it just a matter of pure luck?
 I don't think so.
-Followings are what I have done that I believe lead to these opportunities:
+Here are the steps I took that I believe led to these opportunities:

 1. Start applying early

-I was not confident at all with technical skills but I decided to apply anyway.
+I wasn't confident in my technical skills, but I decided to apply anyway.
 The first reason was to understand the job market.
-Another one was to strengthen my interviewing skill.
-Luckily, I passed the HR screening and proceeded further to technical rounds.
-Plus, rejections (albeit painful) are not the end of the world because:
+Another reason was to improve my interviewing skills.
+Fortunately, I passed the CV screening and moved on to the technical rounds.
+Plus, rejections (though painful) are not the end of the world because:

 “Failure shows us the way, by showing us what isn’t the way.” - Ryan Holiday

-2. I am worthy.
+2. Believe I am worthy.
 This is key to attracting good things into my life.
-Despite my lack of confidence in coding, I do believe I deserve a supportive working environment and good pay rate.
-This also prevents me from blindly accepting any offers or selling myself short.
-I rejected the first offer because the role was more about business consulting (no remote working, though) while I aimed to become a fullstack developer.
-The pay was good, which made me a little sad after declining this offer.
-However, it did not take me long to dwell upon my past decision then the second offer showed up.
+Despite my lack of confidence, I believe I deserve a supportive work environment and a good pay rate.
+This mindset prevents me from blindly accepting any offers.
+I rejected the first offer because the role was more about business consulting (with no remote work) while I aimed to become a full-stack developer.
+The pay was good, which made me a little sad after declining it.
+However, I didn't dwell on my decision for long, and soon the second offer came along.

 🥳 My first tech job 🥳

-One day, my mentor (I found him on Twitter) kindly asked me to help with his projects.
-His tech stack was my favourite, so I agreed without hesitation.
-The projects were short-term and their pay rate turned out to be higher than that of my first job offer.
+One day, my mentor (whom I found on Twitter) kindly asked me to help with his projects.
+His tech stack was my favorite, so I agreed without hesitation.
+The projects were short-term, but the pay rate was higher than my first offer and I learned a lot.

 "When one door closes, another opens." - Alexander Graham Bell

-3. Giving back to the community.
+3. Give back to the community.
 Long before I earned anything from coding, I had put effort into building simple websites that migh help my local community.

-As I shared these ideas, somehow people wanted to invest in me (I guess).
-A friend who is also an animal lover introduced me to the company she was working for.
-That led to my second tech job.
+As I shared these ideas, people seemed interested in supporting me.
+A friend, who is also an animal lover, introduced me to the company she worked for.
+This led to my second tech job.

 👩💻 My second tech job 👩💻

 And did I mention the job was remote with flexible working hours?
-The pay was alright.
+The pay was alright, enough to pay bills.
 Till now I cannot fathom what the CTO and my team saw in me.
-I guess he likes my attitude.
+Perhaps he liked my attitude.

 4. Networking